FC Vaduz: Rheinpark Stadion

 The Rheinpark Stadion in Vaduz is the national stadium of Liechtenstein.
 It plays host to the home matches of the Liechtenstein national football team, and is also the home of Liechtenstein's top football club, FC Vaduz.
 It lies on the banks of the River Rhine, just metres from the border with Switzerland.
 The stadium has a fully seated capacity of 5,873, plus additional standing places, giving it a total capacity of 7,584.
 The building of the stadium cost roughly 19 million CHF.

 The stadium was officially opened on 31 July 1998 with a match between FC Vaduz, the Liechtenstein Cup holders at the time, and 1.
 FC Kaiserslautern, the then Bundesliga champions.
 Kaiserslautern won the match 8–0.
 Liverpool F.C. played here against Olympiacos F.C. in a friendly in 2005.
 Rheinpark Stadion hosted the likes of FC Chornomorets Odesa and Paris Saint-Germain F.C. in this tournament but failed to progress past the qualification rounds.

-The construction of the stadium became necessary because the FIFA World governing body FIFA and the European association UEFA threatened not to allow more European and international matches in Liechtenstein if the country did not provide a modern venue in accordance with international standards.
-In Liechtenstein, no own championship is played, but a cup competition is organized.
-Its series winner FC Vaduz is therefore represented in the Europa League almost every year.
-The national team has not been represented in any major competition such as the World or European Championship, but in the qualifications to do so.
+The construction of the stadium became necessary because the world governing body FIFA and the European association UEFA threatened not to allow more European and international matches in Liechtenstein if the country did not provide a modern venue in accordance with international standards.
+In Liechtenstein, no domestic football league is played, but a cup competition is organized.
+Vaduz being by far the most prolific Liechtenstein club is therefore represented in the Conference League almost every year.
+The national team has only been represented in the qualifying rounds of a major competition.

 Rheinpark Stadion sits less than 1 km west of Vaduz city centre on the eastern bank of the Rhein River.
-Vaduz holds the distinction of being one of the few capitals in the world to lack its own airport and railway station.
+Vaduz holds the distinction of being one of the few capitals in the world to lack its own airport and railway station, although there is a train station called Schaan-Vaduz in the nearby town of Schaan.

 Rheinpark Stadion consists of four stands: North, East, South and West.

 There are a limited number of free parking spaces located at Rheinpark Stadion on matchdays which are allocated on a first-come first-served basis.